Maa Babu: Plot

-Dr. Anand is a well-known rectitude, and his wife dies giving birth to a baby boy.
+Dr. Anand is a well-known man of rectitude, and his wife dies giving birth to a baby boy.
 Parallelly, a widowed pregnant lady, Ratna Devi, has a miscarriage.
 Since Anand promised her to protect the child, he gives his own to her, hiding the truth.
 After that, grief-stricken, Anand becomes a wanderer and returns after a few years.
 Due to affection for his son, he starts being frequent in their life, which does not augur well with Ratna Devi's mother-in-law and sister-in-law, who makes her life miserable by attributing illicit relations and forcibly stopping Anand.
 Shortly after that, Anand knits a nurse, Maya, a spendthrift, does not get with Anand.
 Eventually, Anand's dad passes away, and he leaves considerable wealth to Anand's child, including a monthly allowance of Rs.10,000.
 At that time, Maya learns the birth secret of Anand's child, so she files a case in the court and wins.
 Therefore, Ratna Devi has to hand over the child to Maya, but the depressed child is not able to stay therein and flies.
-At Present, everybody is in hunt of him, and in that chaos, Maya dies in an accident.
+In the present, everybody is in hunt of him, and in that chaos, Maya dies in an accident.
 Finally, the movie ends with Anand retrieving the child to Ratna Devi and continuing his journey on official duty by dedicating his life to the hospital.